pantheon-systems/pantheon_advanced_page_cache/README.md

 This module has no configuration settings of its own, just enable it and it will pass along information already present in Drupal 8 to the Global CDN.

-If you want to take finer grain control of how Drupal is handling it's cache data (in ways that will interact with both the Global CDN and internal Drupal caches) consider using some of these modules[Views Custom Cache Tags](https://www.drupal.org/project/views_custom_cache_tag) and [Cache Control Override](https://www.drupal.org/project/cache_control_override)
+If you want to take finer grain control of how Drupal is handling it's cache data (in ways that will interact with both the Global CDN and internal Drupal caches) consider using [Views Custom Cache Tags](https://www.drupal.org/project/views_custom_cache_tag) and [Cache Control Override](https://www.drupal.org/project/cache_control_override).

 ### Known issues